KoBold Metals, January 2022 - Present, Senior Software Engineer

-Flatiron Institute, January 2020 - Present, Senior Software Engineer
+Flatiron Institute, January 2020 - December 2021, Senior Software Engineer

-I currently work at the Flatiron Institute, where I am the principal (because only) pipeline engineer for the HumanBase Project.
-Most of my day-to-day work is done in Python, with occasional C/C++ thrown in for good measure.
+I used to work at the Flatiron Institute, where I was the principal (because only) pipeline engineer for the HumanBase Project.
+Most of my day-to-day work was done in Python, with occasional C/C++ thrown in for good measure.

 Adaptive Management, February 2018 - December 2019, Senior Software Engineer

 I was a senior engineer at Adaptive Management, a startup that worked on data aggregation and normalization in the financial space.
 While there, I helped architect and build an ETL system for data ingest which acquired data from dozens of vendors and integrated it via configurable transformations under a common framework.
 I worked mostly in Python (with Django) and Scala, with some Angular for front-end work.

 Consumer Financial Protection Bureau, January 2015 - January 2018, Software Engineer